a43mrk/CodeWithUnityTutorial/Counting Prototype/Assets/Readme.md

 ## Orange Tulip
-[] If a ball enters a closed orange Tulip it will open and pays a prize [] If a ball enters an open orange tulip it pays a prise and closes
+[] If a ball enters a closed orange Tulip it will open and pays a prize [] If a ball enters an open orange tulip it pays a prise and closes [] If a ball enters the top most orange tulip, it will open all tulips on it's side(except the pink)

 ## Topmost Center pocket is the Jackpot
 [] If a ball enter the jackpot pocket it will open all the Tulips and [ ] give the player a payout!